|

 An electric-powered, four-wheeled, open vehicle used by Apollo 15, 16 and 17 astronauts to explore the surface of the moon (RIGHT)

-MET - MODULARISED EQUIPMENT TRANSPORTER
+| | MET & PLSS MET - MODULARISED EQUIPMENT TRANSPORTER

 A two-wheeled "golf cart" to help Apollo 14 astronauts carry their equipment and samples when traversing the lunar surface (LEFT)